weblifystudio/site/replit.md

 # Weblify Studio - Professional Web Agency Website

 ## Overview
-Weblify Studio is a professional multi-page showcase website for a web agency, built as a modern full-stack application.
+Weblify Studio is a professional multi-page showcase website for a web agency, built as a modern full-stack application developed by Noah Delenclos.
 Its purpose is to present the agency's services, portfolio, and vision with a focus on minimalist design, performance, and professional presentation.
 Key capabilities include service showcasing, project portfolio, contact management, and comprehensive legal compliance.
 The project aims to establish a strong online presence for the agency and facilitate client interaction.

 ## Recent Changes (August 2025)
 **Production-Ready Status Achieved:**